 Posti’s remuneration principles are designed to support the achievement of the Group’s strategic goals and reward for proven results and excellent performance delivered in line with the Group’s strategy, culture, and values.
-The objective of the remuneration package is to attract and keep the best possible teams and talents and motivate them to deliver the development and results of the Posti Group.
+The objective of the remuneration package is to attract and keep the best possible teams and talents and motivate them to deliver the development and results of Posti.
 The company’s remuneration principles aim to ensure that the remuneration practices are aligned with and support the strategic agenda of the company and its target corporate culture.

 Posti endorses transparency and fairness in all reward programs.
 In order to support successful implementation of the company strategy, it is essential to maintain a balance between market competitiveness and total cost of remuneration.
 Remuneration of the personnel is focused on timely remuneration for good performance and spot recognition is specifically targeted towards work in company operations at both individual and team levels.